Svetoslav99/MYX-backend-challenge/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Demo
+There is a demo.mkv file that is located in the root of this repository.

 ## Known bug

 Due to browser not allowing to load local resources, the first time when user tries to download the thumbnail, it will fail.
 On the second try it will be downloaded successfully.